 The Vice-Chancellor is supported by an Executive Board, which plays a crucial role in developing and implementing the university’s strategies and plans.

-Read further information about the Vice-Chancellor and Executive Board.
+Read further information about the Vice-Chancellor and Executive Board here.

 Executive, Governance and Legal Services

-The Executive, Governance and Legal Services directorate provides executive, legal, administrative and secretarial services to the Vice-Chancellor, the university’s Executive Board and the Board of Governors.
-It is home to the Office of the Clerk to the Board of Governors, to those providing direct support to members of the university’s executive, to an in-house legal function and to a reception function serving the Trinity House building.
+The Executive, Governance and Legal Services (EGLS) directorate provides executive, administrative and secretarial services to the Vice-Chancellor, the university's Executive Board and its Board of Governors.
+EGLS includes a dedicated, in-house legal team, who provide a full range of legal services to the university, as well as a commercial development unit, who manage a range of key strategic programmes and initiatives.
+The directorate is also home to the office of the Clerk to the Board of Governors and a reception function which serves the Trinity House building and its meeting and hospitality facilities.